louispotok/louispotok-dot-com/_posts/2020-08-21-annotations.md

 ## Others

-Two other mechanisms for knowledge reference and arrangement are transclusion and bidirectional links, and in fact these are not separate categories so much as conceptual clusters in implmeentation space.
+Two other mechanisms for knowledge reference and arrangement are transclusion and bidirectional links, and in fact these are not separate categories so much as conceptual clusters in implmentation space.
+Think Notion, or Roam.
 Many systems could be considered a blend of all these.
 Yet another model is reddit-style comment trees, in which a conversation can splinter off from its parents but can only refer to one parent.